Ruger GP100: History

+Features

+Grips

 The stock grips are made of Santoprene, a soft, chemical resistant elastomer that helps absorb the recoil of firing.

 Panels on the side, made of black plastic, goncalo alves wood, or rosewood, provide contrast to the flat black of the Santoprene.

 The grips are now Hogue one piece rubber grips standard.

+Frame

 The GP100 shares the crane lock from the Redhawk that was later used in the small frame SP101 revolver.

 All of these models use the same thickness on the solid frame and double latching system as used on the heavy .44 Magnum.

 Because of these features, the GP100 series is widely described as one of the strongest medium frame revolvers ever made.